Heavy quark potential and LQCD based quark condensate at finite magnetic field: Introduction

-In the quarks / antiquarks, the magnetic field effects enter in the degrees of freedom through various Landau levels, which signifies the quantization of the transverse momenta in the dispersion relation.
-Inclusion of the external magnetic field in the theoretical studies of quark matter have produced a large body of work and various novel and interesting features in recent years.
-One of the most interesting aspects of a magnetized medium is the discovery of a pair of contrasting effects, i.e. magnetic catalysis (MC) and inverse magnetic catalysis (IMC)~\cite{Bali1,Bali2}.
+According to recent lattice quantum chromodynamic (LQCD) calculation~\cite{Bali1,Bali2}, non-zero QCD vaccum at finite temperature and magnetic field can face both magnetic catalysis (MC) and inverse magnetic catalysis (IMC).
 MC shows the low temperature enhancements in the values of quark condensates with increasing magnetic field and extensively studied through lattice QCD and effective models.
 On the other hand, IMC shows a decreasing behaviour of the condensates with increasing magnetic field close to the transition temperature.
 IMC was first discovered by lattice QCD simulations using physical values of pion mass and for the light quarks.
 Since then there have been many efforts to implement IMC in the effective models.
 In our present work, we have implemented this important IMC effect in our calculation through the constituent quark mass generated by the lattice QCD simulations, which incorporates the complex and non-monotonic temperature and magnetic field dependence within the quark condensates.